lh3/miniprot/README.md

 whole genomes and is much faster at the residue alignment step.

 Miniprot is not optimized for mapping distant homologs because distant homologs are less informative to gene annotations.
-Nonetheless, you can tune seeding parameters to achieve higher sensitivity at the cost of performance.
+Nonetheless, it is still possible to tune seeding parameters to achieve higher sensitivity at the cost of performance.

 ## Users' Guide